Milnor invariants of string links, trivalent trees, and configuration space integrals: Main Results

-In other words, the set of type $n$ products of Milnor invariants forms a basis for all type $n$ invariants.
-This corollary implies that the the set of all finite-type homotopy string link invariants can be described as the polynomial algebra on all Milnor invariants.
-It is perhaps remarkable that the only facts about Milnor invariants that we have used here are that they are of finite type and that there are $(n-2)!$ of them at type $n$.
+\begin{corollary} The space $\HV$ of finite type homotopy invariants of long links is the polynomial algebra on the Milnor invariants. \end{corollary} \begin{proof} By Theorem \ref{FiltrationIsomorphisms}, the rightmost map in \eqref{FiltIsoEqn} is an isomorphism.
+Hence $\HV^1_n = \HV_n / \HV_{n-1}$, and every finite type invariant is a linear combination of products of Milnor invariants. \end{proof} Note that the only facts about Milnor invariants that we have used are that they are of finite type and that the number of linearly independent products of them at a given finite type $n$ coincides with the dimension of the appropriate space of forests.

+\begin{remark} There are other proofs of Corollary \ref{PolynomialOnMilnorInvts}.
+For example, by considering the space dual to $\HW$, Bar-Natan uses a co-commutative Hopf algebra structure and an analogue of the Poincar\'{e}--Birkhoff--Witt correspondence \cite[Theorem 3]{BarNatanJKTR}.
+In a similar vein, one could use the fact that finite type homotopy string link invariants correspond to the universal enveloping algebra of the Lie algebra of the lower central series of the link group (to which Milnor invariants are dual); the case of pure braids is addressed in the Ph.D.~thesis of Willerton \cite[Chapter 4.3]{WillertonThesis}. \end{remark}

+\begin{theorem} The Milnor invariants give canonical isomorphisms of algebras $\HV \cong \HW \cong S(\mathcal{T})$, using the products of invariants on $\HV$, the shuffle product on $\HW$, and the usual product on $S(\mathcal{T})$. \end{theorem} \begin{proof} Consider the following diagram, where the isomorphisms in the top row come from Theorem \ref{FiltrationIsomorphisms} and Corollary \ref{HWLeadTermsIsIso} on each summand.

+By Corollary \ref{PolynomialOnMilnorInvts} the Milnor invariants give a canonical decomposition of $\HV$ into the direct sum above it.
+A polynomial in Milnor invariants gives a well defined element of $\HW$ (via the canonical identification $\HW \cong \bigoplus_n \HW_n$), and we can use this to obtain the middle vertical arrow.
+The symmetric algebra $S(\mathcal{T})$ can be canonically identified with the direct sum above it, and this determines the lower-right horizontal arrow.
+We already know that the left-hand maps take the product of invariants to the shuffle product (since the inverse map of configuration space integrals is an algebra map).
+We also know from Theorem \ref{LWSubalgebra} that the right-hand maps are algebra maps for any choice of splitting of $\HW$.
+The only new twist is that we now have a canonical splitting using the Milnor invariants. \end{proof}

+By tracing the definitions of the maps involved, we may deduce from Theorem \ref{AlgIsos} the following partial recipe for constructing Milnor invariants via configuration space integrals: \begin{corollary} Suppose $\alpha$ is a linear combination of (leaf-labeled, Lie-oriented) trivalent forests satisfying the IHX condition such that each forest has $k$ components with $n_1+1,\ldots ,n_k+1$ leaves respectively.
+Then one can obtain a product of (a linear combination of) Milnor invariants of types $n_1,\ldots ,n_k$ (equivalently, lengths $n_1+1,\ldots ,n_k+1$) by the following procedure: \begin{itemize} \item complete $\alpha$ to a cocycle $\alpha'$ by adding terms with more components (using the STU relation), and then \item take the configuration space integral associated to $\alpha'$. \end{itemize} All choices of the terms with more components yield the same invariant up to products of more than $k$ Milnor invariants.